Kevin-learner/SocialRobotGroup.io/portfolio/portfolio.md

 Problems with this scenario response:
 The robot lacks "micro-movement" and "micro-expression" recognition, cannot understand the intention represented by human movements, lacks a model for emotional context analysis, and cannot recognize the emotions expressed by humans through voice intonation.

+#### High user trust/low robot understanding:
+One early morning, Grandma Zhang, as usual, used the ROSE robot for a health checkup.
+She voluntarily put the blood pressure monitor on her arm and said, "Little R (the robot's nickname), measure my blood pressure for me."
+The robot detected Grandma Zhang's action of holding the blood pressure monitor through the camera but mistakenly confused it with her daily action of "holding a water cup" (Note: The blood pressure monitor and water cup have similar shapes), and thus responded, "Sure, I'm pouring water for you."
+It then moved its mechanical arm to try to take the blood pressure monitor.
+Grandma Zhang was taken aback for a moment and explained with a smile, "It's not a water cup, it's for measuring blood pressure!"
+The robot received the keyword "blood pressure" and triggered the preset process, but failed to correctly associate it with the current situation (the arm was already wearing a blood pressure monitor).
+Instead, it broadcasted the blood pressure history data from last week: "Your average blood pressure last week was 125/80 mmHg."
+Meanwhile, the mechanical arm was still trying to grasp the blood pressure monitor, causing it to fall off.
+Grandma Zhang wasn't angry.
+Instead, she patiently repeated, "Little R, you haven't measured it today.
+You need to measure the new one first."
+The robot recognized the keyword "measure" again and started the default "environmental detection" mode.
+It scanned the room with a laser radar and reported, "The current room temperature is 26 degrees Celsius and the air quality is good."
+Grandma Zhang shook her head helplessly and measured her blood pressure manually.
+She comforted the robot, "It's okay.
+Try again tomorrow.
+You'll get it after a few more times."

+Problems with this scenario response:
+Weak object detail recognition: Unable to distinguish the binding strap/texture features of a blood pressure monitor from those of a water cup.
+Task chain disruption: Isolated response to the keyword "blood pressure", ignoring the coherent logic of "wearing the device - measurement - recording".
+Trust backfires: Users' excessive tolerance of errors delays the timeliness of health monitoring.
 ### Mindmap of Problem Space
 *(To be added)*